-Spinnaker is an open source, multi-cloud continuous delivery platform that helps you release software changes with high velocity and confidence.
+Spinnaker is an open-source, multi-cloud continuous delivery platform that helps you release software changes with high velocity and confidence.

 A Load Balancer is associated with an ingress protocol and port range.
 It balances traffic among instances in its Server Groups.
-Optionally, you can enable health checks for a load balancer, with flexiblity to define health criteria and specify the health check endpoint.
+Optionally, you can enable health checks for a load balancer, with flexibility to define health criteria and specify the health check endpoint.

 Learn more about cluster management on the Clusters page.

-You can start a pipeline manually, or you can configure it to be started by automatic triggering events, such as a Jenkins job completing, a new Docker image appearing in your registry, a CRON schedule, or a stage in another pipeline.
+You can start a pipeline manually, or you can configure it to be automatically triggered by an event, such as a Jenkins job completing, a new Docker image appearing in your registry, a CRON schedule, or a stage in another pipeline.

 Spinnaker treats cloud-native deployment strategies as first class constructs, handling the underlying orchestration such as verifying health checks, disabling old server groups and enabling new server groups.
 Spinnaker supports the red/black (a.k.a. blue/green) strategy, with rolling red/black and canary strategies in active development.

 Learn more about deployment management on the Pipelines page.